kazushi23/vistra-fe/README.md

 validation
 typescript
 comments
-table display when data is empty table height will jump selection (single and all)
+table display when data is empty -- DONE table height will jump -- DONE selection (single and all)

 Reasonings: